 And that’s not all.
 The city also doubles as German’s key center for culture and arts.
 It has a rich historical heritage, with lots of buildings in the Old Town dating back to the medieval era.
 Although many of these buildings were ruined during WWII, most of them have since been restored to their former glory.

-Table of Contents
+Show Table of Contents

-- Top Things to Do in Nuremberg and Its Surroundings
+- Things to Do in Nuremberg, Germany

-- 1. Visit the Kaiserburg Castle
+- 1. Visit the Nuremberg Castle

 - 2. Tour the Documentation Center Nazi Party Rally Grounds